ArduinoHannover/HackBoy/README.md

 ## Guide for writing Games

 First of all, great that you're interested!
-As there will be two hardware versions - one with a ATmega328 and 128x128 screen and another with ATSAM3X8E (Arduino DUE), please write the game logic independent from the graphics.
+As there will be two hardware versions - one with a ATmega328 and 128x128 screen and another with ATSAM3X8E (Arduino DUE) coming with a 240 by 320 screen - please write the game logic independent from the graphics.
 How do I do that?

 * In Arduino create a new Tab (top right drop down arrow), name it mygame.cpp [replace mygame with your games title].
 There you can write down all the logic and variables needed.
 Now create another file mygame.h.
 Put in all your function prototypes [see note below] and static variables/defines etc. Include that with `#include "mygame.h"`